A national pillar for educating with strength and purpose

 Pharmacy today is more than dispensing medication from behind a counter.
 Now more than ever, pharmacists play an integral role in the health care team, helping influence the quality of patient outcomes.

-In addition to the Doctor of Pharmacy program, the school offers the PharmD/MPH, PharmD/MBA, PharmD/MHIA, and PharmD/MS Law joint-degree programs.
-On average, more than 90% of Pharmacy graduates have employment offers prior to graduation, and first-time NAPLEX pass rates and residency match rates consistently exceed the national averages.
-McWhorter offers two highly regarded Post-Graduate Year One (PGY1) residency programs and is a recipient of NIH funding.
+In addition to the Doctor of Pharmacy program, the School offers multiple dual-degree programs, including PharmD/MPH, PharmD/MBA, PharmD/MSHI, and PharmD/MS in Health Law and Policy.
+On average, more than 97% of graduates receive a job offer within six months of graduation, and first-time NAPLEX pass rates consistently exceed the national averages.
+McWhorter offers three highly regarded Post-Graduate Year One (PGY1) and one Post-Graduate Year Two (PGY2) residency programs.
 Home to Samford’s Center for Healthcare Innovation and Patient Outcomes Research and the Pharmaceutical Sciences Research Institute, McWhorter School of Pharmacy provides essential resources to the profession and community.

 School of Health Professions